 Anja A. Drautzburg

-Anja A. Drautzburg is the conference administrator for ‘Recycling Brecht’, the 15th Symposium of the International Brecht Society.
-She is in the final stages of a doctorate in English literature and contemporary theatre at the University of Oxford.
-Anja is also a graduate tutor and a lover of all things thespian.
+Anja A. Drautzburg was the conference administrator for ‘Recycling Brecht’, the 15th Symposium of the International Brecht Society, held in June 2017.
+She is currently completing a doctorate in English literature and contemporary theatre at the University of Oxford, while working as International Master Students Coordinator and Counsellor at the Georg-August-Universität Göttingen.